-Recommendation 3: Gain expertise and trust through collaboration

-- Digital leaders in the public sector face system-wide transformations. - Reaching out and working with external parties helps to tackle such challenges the "triple helix" model for collaboration among government, academia, and industry actors is seen as useful to get advice, support, and to show the legitimacy of your approach.
-Show public s transformation messages, reite the initiative is Work on repuration a solid and call - The trust you have limits the scope of the initiative and the organization's "zone of proximal development".
-That is, you need to develop the scope of the initiative together with what the public accepts and supports. - Building trust requires effort and time.
+Recommendation 3: Gain n expertise and trust through collaboration Digital leaders in the public sector face system-wide transformations.
+Beaching out and working with external Work on the trust the accountable organization has towards key stakeholders. • • • parties helps to tackle such challenges - the "triple helix" model for collaboration among government, academia, and industry actors is seen as useful to get advice, • Show public support for critical digital transformation initiatives.
+Using the key messages, reiterate the reason why support of the initiative is vital. • • support, and to show the legitimacy of your approach.
+The trust you have limits the scope of the initiative and the organization's "zone of proximal development".
+That is, you need to develop the scope of the initiative together with what the public accepts and supports.
+Building trust requires effort and time.
 Conceptual tools such as the trust equation can help to work on the weakest links over time.

-- Work on the trust the accountable organization has towards key stakeholders - Show public support for critical digital transformation initiatives.
-Using the key messages, reiterate the reason why support of the initiative is vital. - Work on reputation and standing by being a solid and capable performer.
-Ensure reliability (define and measure SMART goals, create transparency especially for times when things are not going according to plan).
+Work on reputation and standing by being a solid and capable performer.
+Ensure reliability (define and measure SMART goals, create transparency - especially for times when things are not going according to plan).
 Be a role model for the expected behavior of your organization and hold your team fully accountable.
-Regularly lead and participate in key meetings to ensure the desired outcomes. - Provide leadership, executive excellence, expertise and intimate "client knowledge". - Foster a project environment of collaboration, growth, learning, and information sharing (also define reasonable limits to it). - Develop credibility through cooperation with national and international peers and partners from the industry and academia.
+Regularly lead and participate in key meetings to ensure the desired outcomes.
+Provide leadership, executive excellence, expertise and intimate "client knowledge". • • • Foster a project environment of collaboration, growth, learning, and information sharing (also define reasonable limits to it). • • • Develop credibility through cooperation with national and international peers and partners from the industry and academia.
 Align around mutual strengths and interests, and balance relationships with mutual gains.
 Outsource what others can do better.
 E.g., academia has more time to "think" and do research.
-This does not only improve the quality of the result itself but also legitimates your intentions and shines light on blind spots.
+This does not only improve the quality of the result itself but also legitimates your intentions and shines light on blind spots. • •

-IT project success is widely recognized as the result of interplay between many factors.
+3 Transforming successfully: What drives results IT project success is widely recognized as the result of interplay between many factors.
 With the perception of spectacular fails in the public sector, the topic has drawn a lot of public scrutiny.
 It might be an area where public administrations have not only learned their fair share but have also overcompensated with corrective measures, such as adding tighter controls and oversight.
 Since most government IT-projects are undertaken together with IT vendors and consultancies, a more complete picture must also include suppliers and the resulting tensions.
 (For example, public tendering favors sharp calculations and leads to "scope change" discussion to cover the project expenses, while the internal vendor management function is often under-staffed, and suppliers struggle as they are often prevented from employing their own tested standards, etc.)